jorisvink/litany/README.md

 You can have one-to-one conversations or group conversations.
 With group conversations you have tunnels to each participant in the group.

+This is a WIP and the UI is wonky, I am not a GUI person.

 Double click on a peer to open its chat window (spawned as a separate process), your peer needs to do the same right now as there is no signaling yet.